KarchinLab/probabilistic2020/doc/tutorial.rst

 Running the statistical test
 ----------------------------

-The statistical tests account for gene sequence and mutational context.
+The statistical tests account for gene sequence and mutational base context.
 Each gene is represented by a single reference transcript (above is longest CDS SNVBox transcript).
 By default the relevant sequence context for mutations are utilized from `CHASM paper <http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2763410/>`_ (denoted by **-c 1.5** parameter).
 This includes some common dinucletoide contexts